2026 Shortsfest

 3) Do you accept works-in-progress?

-- Due to the high volume of submissions we receive, we can only view one version of your screener.
-If you update your screener throughout the submissions season, we cannot guarantee the newest version of your screener will be watched.
+Yes, but before submitting a work-in-progress copy, please note that we can only view one version of your screener.
+If you update your screener through the submissions period, we cannot guarantee that the newest version of your screener will be watched.
+The final versions of the selected films must be complete and ready for delivery to ASF by March 1, 2026.

 4) Do you accept screenplay or script submissions?